Plants Poisonous to Cats | Beautiful Flowers Toxic to Cats (Infographic)

 Clinical Signs: Vomiting, irregular heartbeat, low blood pressure, disorientation, coma, seizures.

-How to protect your house plants from cats?
+How to protect your houseplants from cats?

 What are the symptoms of cat poisoning?